damLeafsnow/smallChat/README.md

 # smallChat

   tests: learning and testing files

-	ezChat: a really easy local chat,with some ~~features~~bugs
+  EZchat: a really easy local chat,with some ~~features~~bugs